 Walking - moderate, uphill, 1-2 hours.

-A short drive back to Danang brings us to the airport from which we will fly first to Ho Chi Minh City, and then to Siem Reap, Cambodia.
-Upon arrival we are met by our local guide and transferred, for check-in, to our hotel in the heart of town.
+This morning, a short drive back to Danang brings us to the airport from which we will fly to Siem Reap, Cambodia with a brief layover along the way in Ho Chi Minh City.
+Upon arrival we are met by our local guide and transferred to our hotel in the heart of town.

 We enjoy a relaxed dinner at our hotel, and then retire in comfort after a day of travel.